 6. Using Vulnerable Third-Party Libraries

-As we know, using Third-party libraries is great to cut down the mobile app development time, but if they are poorly maintained and outdated, then this is one of the most significant problems for you, as this can be a backdoor opening for cyber attackers.
+As we know, using Third-party libraries can help cut down mobile app development time, but if they are poorly maintained or outdated, this can be a significant problem for you, as it can create backdoors for cyber attackers.

 Common Security Risks in Mobile Applications